callng/GQUL/README_EN.md

 - `uin`: A QQ account number e.g: `114514`
 - `version`: Current version information (requires url encoding) e.g: `9.0.70%236676%230`
 - `appid`(optional, the default content is `537230561`): The appid used by the current QQ version e.g: `537228245`
 - `targetApp`(optional): Select the target application.
-The request target application is TIM if and only if the value of the `targetApp` parameter is `TIM`, `Tim`, or `tim`.
-Otherwise, the request target application is QQ.
+The request target application is TIM if and only if the value of the `targetApp` parameter is `TIM`.
+Otherwise, the request target application is `QQ`.

 ## Principle